 Insurers generally pay dividends annually.
 Also, keep in mind that dividends are separate from cash value earnings.

 Life insurance dividends are generally not taxable.
-This is because, in most cases, the IRS considers a life insurance dividend to be a return of premiums paid.1 However, there are a few exceptions that we’ll cover in the next session.
+This is because, in most cases, the IRS considers a life insurance dividend to be a return of premiums paid.1 However, there are a few exceptions that we’ll cover in the next section.

 Here are some instances where life insurance dividends may be taxable: